hortonworks/ansible-hortonworks/README.md

 The aim is to first build the nodes in a Cloud environment, prepare them (OS settings, etc) and then install Ambari and create the cluster using Ambari Blueprints.

+If the infrastructure already exists, it can also use a static inventory.

 ## [Installation](id:installation)